medcipher/hacker-blog/_pages/contact.md

 💡 Note: I prioritize privacy and security—if reaching out via email, consider using PGP encryption for sensitive communication.

-☕ Support My Work

-Maintaining this site takes time and effort.
-If you’d like to support my research and content, consider buying me a coffee:

 ## ☕ Support My Work

 <p>If you enjoy my content and want to support me, consider buying me a coffee!
 Your support helps keep the site running and funds future cybersecurity projects.</p>